Symfony2 file permissions in Ubuntu

 The installation section of The Book has a section on setting up permissions.
 This walks through the process of setting up the cache and log directories so that both you and your webserver may modify their contents.

 It says to first try and use chmod because that is, it claims, how most systems controls their ACLs.
 This is only true for Mac OSX however.
-For Unix and Linux based ones, ACL is actually controlled using setfacl.
+For Linux we use setfacl instead.

 Install and enable ACL

-First you need to install ACL, preferrably through your package manager; aptitude on Ubuntu, pacman on Arch, yum on Fedora, etc:
+First you need to install ACL, preferrably through your package manager; apt-get on Ubuntu, pacman on Arch, yum on Fedora, etc:

 Then you edit your /etc/fstab to enable ACL for your partition.
 Simply add acl to the list of options.